MC-Kangan/Embedded-C-for-Microcontrollers-Individual-Project/README.md

 ## Program Setup Guide

 1. The program has two modes, Test and Normal mode.
-In the Test mode, each hour will be displayed in seconds on the LED array(1h = 1s).
+In the Test mode, each hour will be displayed in seconds on the LED array (1h = 1s).
 In the Normal mode, each hour will be displayed in actual hours on the LED array (1h = 3600s).

 2. Before running the program, the user has to input the current time into the variable 'hour' and 'minute', the default timing is 0:00.
 After initialising the program, the program is able to synchronise with the sun light automatically every day.
-Besides, the user also needs to input the 'midday' variable to implement the adjustment for Daylight Saving Time.
+Besides, the user also needs to input the 'midday' variable to implement the adjustments for Daylight Saving Time.
 The 'midday' variable only takes two values: 12 and 13.
 The solar midday is 12 o'clock in winter time and 13 o'clock in summer time.
 By default, 'midday' is 12.

 3. Once the program is correctly setup, the program is able to fulfill all the requirements in the specification.